Fabienne Humm

-Fabienne Valérie Humm (born 20 December 1986) is a Swiss football forward, playing for FC Zürich of Switzerland's Nationalliga A. Since her debut in May 2012, a 1–0 win over Ireland, she has been a member of the Switzerland national team.
+Fabienne Valérie Humm (born 20 December 1986) is a Swiss former footballer who played as a forward.
+Since her debut in May 2012, she's also a member of the Swiss Women's Football National Team.

 Humm was a late bloomer who did not make her national team debut until the age of 26.
-In contrast to most of her international teammates she decided to remain an amateur footballer.
-She has often played as a full-back for Switzerland, as her preferred attacking positions were taken.
-Humm has also represented Switzerland at beach soccer, where she became an expert at the overhead kick.
+In contrast to most of her international teammates, she decided to remain an amateur footballer.
+Despite playing at the highest levels, including a World Cup, European Championships or the UEFA Women's Champions League, she never gave up her full-time job in an office of a logistic company.

 At the 2015 FIFA Women's World Cup, Humm scored the fastest hat-trick in FIFA Women's World Cup history.
 She struck three goals in five minutes in Switzerland's 10–1 drubbing of Ecuador.

+In October 2022 Humm scored the decisive, 2-1 extra-time winner over Wales in the 2023 World Cup playoffs that secured Switzerland a spot at the tournament only for the second time ever.

+Humm has also represented Switzerland at beach soccer, where she became an expert at the overhead kick.